astridx/meinblog/content/posts/joomla/21joomla-aktionen-in-der-werkzeugleiste.en.md

 A new installation is not necessary.
 Continue using the ones from the previous part.

-Open the view of your component in the administration area.
+2. Open the view of your component in the administration area.
 In the toolbar you will see a dropdown list to trigger different actions.

 ![Joomla Actions in the Toolbar](/images/j4x21x1.png)

+3. Open the detail view for an item.
+Here you will also have a toolbar.

 ![Joomla actions in the toolbar](/images/j4x21x2.png)
 <img src="https://vg08.met.vgwort.de/na/211a290b4529496caee3902bf041757d" width="1" height="1" alt="">